 New York’s future depends on an energy mix that is clean, affordable, and reliable.

-New York is already seeing moratoriums on natural gas in NYC and Long Island.
+New York has already experienced moratoriums on natural gas in NYC and Long Island.

-That means residents can't convert their homes to affordable, clean natural gas and development projects of all sizes are being stalled.
+That means residents can't convert their homes to affordable, clean natural gas and development projects of all sizes have been stalled.

 “The environmental and economic benefits of natural gas for New Yorkers is obvious—and now we’re facing a potential supply crisis.”